-Date Class Participation 20% Daily Case Assignment (x2) 40% Selected from Course Timetable; one due by Oct 30 th Group Competitive Project 20% December 4 th , 2019 Take-Home Case Assessme nt 20% Dec 15 th , 2019 (Released December 4 th , 2019)
+Date Class Participation 20% Daily Case Assignment (x2) 40% Selected from Course Timetable; one due by Oct 28th Group Competitive Project 20% December 4 th , 2022 Take-Home Case Assessme ent 20% Dec 17th, 2022 (Released December 10th, 2022)

 All assignments must be submitted within the Assignment section of OWL and receive a grade in order for students to pass this course.
+Turnitin will be used to verify authorship of every paper.